JahnoelRondon/GiphGround/README.md

 ## Future Updates

-In the future code wise we would like to change write our statemanagent to context api and the website change theme's using a context provider.
+In the future code wise I would like to change my state managent to context api.